 Most medium- to large-volume producers employ a sales agent who has sole responsibility to locate and contact buyers and to arrange transportation.
 The sales agent negotiates with the buyer over the time and place of delivery, the quantity to be sold and the price.
 For small-volume producers, marketing options may include direct sales to consumers and selling to local grocery stores, restaurants or local shipper-packers.

 U.S. sweet potato production has increased substantially over the last 15 years.
-National production increased by an average of 6.1 percent per season since 2000, with a record high production of 29.6 million hundredweight in 2014.
-The increase in sweet potato production is due, in part, to an increase in acreage from 95,000 acres in 2000 to 135,000 acres in 2015.
-Nationally yields have increased as well with the average sweet potato yield in 2014 at 21,900 pounds per acre.
+National production increased by an average of 6.1 percent per season since 2000, with a record high production of 31.54 million hundredweight in 2016 with an estimated value of $705.69 million.
+The increase in sweet potato production is due, in part, to an increase in acreage harvested from 95,000 acres in 2000 to 163,300 acres in 2016.
+Nationally yields have increased as well with the average sweet potato yield in 2016 at 20,300 pounds per acre.

 In 2016, the U.S. season average farm price for sweet potatoes was $22.40 per hundredweight.

 Based on most recent production and price averages, the estimated gross value per acre is approximately $4,550.
 The costs of production of sweet potatoes vary depending on region and farm size.